ervandew/supertab/README.rst

 Features
 --------

-- Configurable to suit you needs:
+- Configurable to suit your needs:

   - Default completion type to use.
   - Prevent <Tab> from completing after/before defined patterns.